UPDATE: Missing 14-year-old girl has been FOUND! - NewsBreak

 After Williams went missing, her family released fliers and posted all over social media, asking the public to help find her.

-The King County Sheriff’s Office confirmed with South King Media that she was missing.
+The King County Sheriff’s Office confirmed with South King Media that Williams was missing.

 Where or when she was found – or other information about her circumstances or health – have not been released.